excaeruleo/PersonalWebsite/README.md

 # PersonalWebsite
 Personal Website using React, HTML, and CSS to show Github, LinkedIn, and a short introduction about me.
+Currently a work in progress.